Best Cage Size for Tarantula

 Safety-Proofing Your Home for Tarantula

 A systematic approach to Tarantula-proofing your home addresses hazards by room.
-In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, grapes, xylitol) in closed cabinets.
+In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, caffeine, and species-specific toxic foods) in closed cabinets.
 In bathrooms: close toilet lids, secure medications in latched cabinets, and keep cleaning supplies locked away.
 In living areas: secure electrical cords, remove or elevate fragile items within Tarantula's reach, and check houseplants against toxic species lists.
 In garages and utility rooms: lock away antifreeze (fatally attractive to many small animals), tools, and chemicals.
 For Tarantula at 3-10 inches legspan size, the specific hazard profile includes a mix of reach-related and curiosity-driven risks.
 Regular safety audits of your Tarantula's environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for Tarantula